Aurora is an established supplier of skilled manpower to ESA and in particular at ESTEC and ESAC.

 - The Candidate shall have a university degree (masters) in Engineering or physics with relevant background and experience in space projects and associated technology developments.

-- The Candidate should ideally have several years of experience in the development of advanced technologies preferably for space applications.
+- The Candidate should ideally have several years of experience in the development of advanced on-board technologies for space applications, ideally in EO domain.

-- Knowledge of techniques used in Earth Observation missions.
+- Knowledge of remote sensing techniques used in Earth Observation missions.